 MusicCity.com is under attack from the copyright police, and a court in the Netherlands ordered it to halt file swapping a couple of weeks ago.
 It’s holding steady so far, and it announced today that it plans to release a new version of the Morpheus software which will tap into Gnutella, a true peer-to-peer network. […] continuedRead more

 If you’ve got a digital camera, I’ve got a great accessory for you.
 This is my favorite Christmas present.

 The Hewlett Packard Photosmart 100 printer does only one thing: it prints high-quality 4×6 photos on HP glossy photo paper.
 But it does it very well indeed!
-The photos are borderless (!) and printing is relatively quick – about three minutes per photo. […] continuedRead more
+The photos are borderless (!) […] continuedRead more

 A fascinating article by Mike Godwin, attorney and fellow at the Center for Democracy and Technology.
 His argument is that the real war is not between the copyright holders and the copyright “pirates” (you and me) who distribute unlicensed copies of creative works over the Internet.
 The real war is between the content industries and the techology industries. […] continuedRead more

 If you’re wondering whether Roger Ebert’s tepid review of Lord Of The Rings is typical (it’s not), or if everybody agrees that The Majestic is irredeemably sappy (they do), there’s two sites that give easy access to movie reviews.Read more